NicholasJRodriguez/Nicholas-Rodriguez-Showcase/README.md

 ## Welcome

-This repository is my curated collection of data science, machine learning, and analytics projects.
+This repository is my curated collection of data science analytical projects.

 Each notebook includes a dedicated README with:
 - Clear problem framing